Tax in Guyana

 Who is the Guyanese tax authority?

-Guyana Revenue Authority (GRA) under Revenue Authority Act 1996, under the Ministry of Finance.
+The Guyana Revenue Authority (GRA) administers Guyana's tax system under the Revenue Authority Act 1996, operating under the Ministry of Finance.

 When is the Guyanese annual return due?